TypeFox/sprotty-vscode/README.md

+# This repo has been archived.
+The project is continued at https://github.com/eclipse/sprotty-vscode

 # sprotty-vscode

 This repository contains the glue code to integrate [Sprotty diagrams](https://github.com/eclipse/sprotty) - with or without a language server - in VSCode extensions.